Carolyn Pollan: Career after legislature

+Honors

 Her honors include "100 Top Women in Arkansas" by Arkansas Business magazine; "One of Ten Outstanding Legislators in the United States Award" by the National Assembly of Government, and the Associated Press Statewide Poll of 100 Influential People in Arkansas.
 She is a 2020 inductee into the Arkansas Women's Hall of Fame.

+Personal life

-Carolyn Pollan was married to George Angelo Pollan for 55 years until his death in 2017.
+She remained married to George Angelo Pollan for 55 years until his death in 2017.
 She has three children, Cee Cee, Todd and Rob.
 Her church affiliation was Baptist.

+Death

-She died on October 23, 2021.
+Carolyn Pollan died on October 23, 2021.